library-data-platform/ldp/doc/Admin_Guide.md

 9\.
 Historical data
 -------------------

-For all tables except `srs_marc` and `srs_records`, when LDP detects that a record has changed since the last update, it retains the old version of the record.
+For all tables except `srs_error`, `srs_marc`, and `srs_records`, when
+LDP detects that a record has changed since the last update, it retains the old version of the record.
 These historical data are stored in the `history` schema.
 This feature is enabled by default.

 LDP can be configured not to record history, by setting `record_history` to `false` in `ldpconf.json`.
 If historical data